craftercms/docs/source/developers/developer-workflow/implementation-prod-repo-sync.rst

 |

 There is no Source Code Management (SCM) aspect of the project.
-The most typical use case for Content back workflow is a scheduled event: Every hour, day, week etc.
+The most typical use case for "content back"  workflow is a scheduled event: Every hour, day, week etc.

 .. image:: /_static/images/developer/workflow/jenkins-src-code-mgmt.jpg
      :alt: Developer Workflow - Jenkins Source Code Management